-- The title ARM Compiler Software Development Guide. - The number ARM DUI0773H. - If applicable, the page number(s) to which your comments refer. - A concise explanation of your comments.
+- The title Arm Compiler Software Development Guide. - The number 100066 0609 00 en. - If applicable, the page number(s) to which your comments refer. - A concise explanation of your comments.

-ARM also welcomes general suggestions for additions and improvements.
+Arm also welcomes general suggestions for additions and improvements.

-ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.
+Arm tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.